JustinCBates/openproject-deploy-manager/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes with tests
+4. Install pre-commit hooks (`pre-commit install`)
-4. Ensure all tests pass and code is formatted
+5. Ensure all tests pass and hooks are green
-5. Submit a pull request
+6. Submit a pull request

+**Code Style**:
+- Follow Black formatting (automatic via pre-commit)
+- Keep line length ≤ 88 characters
+- Use type hints where appropriate
+- Add docstrings for public APIs

 ## Support